pelevesque/MIDI-Make/README.md

 ## Operators

-Importing MIDI::Make creates two operators that serve as helpers for the Track class described below.
+MIDI::Make creates two operators that serve as helpers for the Track class described below.

 ### ♩PM or QPM